 XRT 252 - Clinical Education V

 A continuation of XRT 251.
 This course is designed to involve students in supervised direct delivery of diagnostic radiographic services at an assigned clinical education center.
 A structured clinical learning plan enables the student to gain experience in advanced procedures and move through mastery learning toward competent clinical attitudes and skills development.
 Additional emphasis is on procedural proficiency leading to professional competence.
 Completion of all clinical education requirements and submission of the student's clinical portfolio is essential in order to graduate.
-A grade of C or better is required.
-Twenty-four clinical laboratory hours.

 Prerequisites: XRT 211, XRT 215, and XRT 251 with a grade of C or better.